CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

 \subsection{Task Design}

 To move beyond a monolithic, single-score evaluation, CryptoBench employs a granular classification system that provides a nuanced, multi-dimensional view of agent capabilities.
-Recognizing that the tasks of a financial analyst are not uniform, we categorize each question into a \textbf{four-quadrant system} (visualized in Figure \ref{fig:task_structure}).
+Recognizing that the tasks of a financial analyst are not uniform, we categorize each question into a \textbf{four-quadrant system} (visualized in Figure~\ref{fig:task_structure}).
 This system is defined by two axes: the primary cognitive demand (\textbf{Retrieval vs. Prediction}) and the operational complexity (\textbf{Simple vs. Complex}).
 This framework allows us to precisely diagnose an agent's strengths and weaknesses, distinguishing, for example, between an agent that excels at finding facts but fails at synthesizing them and one that can make logical predictions but struggles with accurate data extraction.

-\begin{itemize} \item \textbf{Simple Retrieval (SR):} This quadrant assesses the most fundamental capability of an agent: its ability to locate and extract a single, discrete piece of information from a specified or implied source.
+\textbf{Simple Retrieval (SR):} This quadrant assesses the most fundamental capability of an agent: its ability to locate and extract a single, discrete piece of information from a specified or implied source.
 These tasks are akin to fact-checking or targeted data lookup.
-Success requires accurate navigation, parsing of a webpage or data feed, and precise extraction of the target data point without further manipulation. \begin{itemize} \item \textbf{Core Skills Tested:} Web navigation, source identification, keyword searching, parsing of structured/unstructured text. \item \textbf{Example 1:} \textit{``According to the official project documentation on GitHub, what is the total supply of the XYZ token?''} \item \textbf{Example 2:} \textit{``What is the current 24-hour trading volume for the ETH/USDC pair on Uniswap V3 as reported by its official analytics page?''} \item \textbf{Example 3:} \textit{``According to on-chain intelligence data, is the address \texttt{0x...} currently flagged as a 'Key Opinion Leader'?
-Yes/No.''} \end{itemize}
+Success requires accurate navigation, parsing of a webpage or data feed, and precise extraction of the target data point without further manipulation. \textit{Example:} ``What is the current 24-hour trading volume for the ETH/USDC pair on Uniswap V3 as reported by its official analytics page?''